 The six-hectare parkland has transformed one of Sydney's oldest industrial sites, stretching back two centuries.
-The topography of the park was inspired by the shape of the pre-1836 shoreline.
-From 1836 onwards the original headland and foreshore was cut away over time to make way for wharves and docking activities, and the original headland.
+The topography of the new park was inspired by the shape of the pre-1836 shoreline.
+From 1836 onwards the original headland and foreshore was cut away to make space for wharves and docking activities.
 The reserve has been designed to complement the other headland parks of the harbour (such as Mrs Macquarie's Chair and Goat Island) and aims to let visitors get up close to the water of the harbour.

-Archaeological excavations of the site at the beginning of the park development works found the remains of a slipway from Munn’s 1820s boatyard on the site.
+Archaeological excavations at the start of the project found the remains of a slipway from James Munn’s 1820s boatyard on the site.
 Comprising an area of flat sandstone units forming the ramp of the slipway, with semi-dressed stones along either edge, a decayed timber rail was also found running down the centre of the slipway.

-Initially, the remains of Munn’s Slipway were reburied, to protect them during bulk earthworks required to excavate Nawi Cove and construct the headland.
-During this phase of the project, ICS was involved in a design exercise to determine how best to conserve the remains.
-Multiple iterations of the complex geometry for the shoreline stonework ultimately identified that the optimum solution required omitting two portions of the new sandstone shoreline in a ‘cutout’, thus revealing the slipway remains.
+Initially the remains of Munn’s Slipway were reburied to protect them during bulk earthworks required to excavate Nawi Cove and construct the headland.
+During this phase, ICS was involved in a design exercise to determine how best to conserve the remains.
+Multiple iterations of the complex geometry for the shoreline stonework ultimately identified that the optimum solution required omitting two portions of the new sandstone shoreline in a ‘cut-out’, thus revealing the slipway remains.
 ICS provided detailed documentation and design for the conservation of the sandstone blocks forming the remains of Munn’s Slipway, including selection and approval of materials for bedding and jointing of the small number of blocks which required reinstatement after construction of the new shoreline stonework.

 Overview ICS has had a long and major association with the conservation of the huts and contents of the sites from the Heroic Era of Antarctic Exploration (1899-1916).
 Beginning with Carsten Borchgrevink's first winter in 1899 at Cape Adare and finishing with Shackleton's second expedition in 1917, there were five expeditions in total, with Robert Falcon Scott and Ernest Shackleton...